Stanford Sleep Study: Why Athletes Need More Sleep

 Why does OFFFIELD use CBN instead of melatonin?

 CBN is a cannabinoid that works alongside your endocannabinoid system to support rest, rather than acting as a hormone that signals your circadian clock.
-Combined with CBD, magnesium, and botanicals, it supports winding down without the hormonal and dosing concerns tied to melatonin.
+Combined with CBD, magnesium, and botanicals, it is designed to support winding down without the hormonal and dosing concerns tied to melatonin.

 Will the Sleep Gummies make me feel groggy in the morning?

 They are formulated to avoid that.
 The 2mg of THC is a very low dose, and the blend leans on relaxing botanicals rather than the high-dose melatonin associated with the morning hangover effect.
-Learn how your own body responds first.
+Many athletes use them after evening training, but learn how your own body responds first.

 Can better sleep really improve my workouts?